Aviva and Outdoorsy Partnership

 One company, Outdoorsy, is taking that option one step further.
 This company has partnered with Aviva Canada to offer accidental collision, theft, and third-party liability insurance to both renters and owners.
 Already popular in the US, Outdoorsy has now launched in Canada.
 This means Canadians will have a wide range of RVs to choose from while enjoying a safer and more secure rental transaction for both renters and owners.
 The platform also offers easy communication and safe payment transactions.

-To qualify for insurance as a renter, all you have to do is transact through Outdoorsy and meet a few basic requirements, which includes being at least 25 years old and passing a check or verification of your driving history.
-Travellers from outside Canada can also use the platform to rent RVs.
-All that’s required is a valid driver’s license.
+To list on Outdoorsy, you'll need to meet a few basic requirements, which includes having your license for at least 8 years and passing a check or verification of your driving history.
+Travellers from outside Canada can also use the platform to rent RVs (all that’s required is a valid driver’s license).

 What does the Aviva and Outdoorsy insurance cover?

 Everyone transacting through the platform can enjoy the benefits of this insurance without the need to pay monthly premiums.
 It is simply a benefit that that parties enjoy for listing on and transacting through Outdoorsy.
 Furthermore, the liability coverage has $0 deductible for the owner and the renter.
-However, on the comprehensive and collision policy, the renter is responsible for the deductible, which can range from $1,500 to $3,000 in the event of a physical damage claim.
+However, on the comprehensive and collision policy, the renter is responsible for the deductible, which is $1,500 in the event of a physical damage claim.

 The renter should also bear in mind that in addition to the general rental fee for the RV, he or she will incur other charges which are normally related to renting RVs.
 This includes a service fee, which is 10 percent of the cost of each rental booking, and other fees like a late fee, dirty RV fee, no-show fee and damage fees, which are charged only to defaulters.
 Check Outdoorsy for more information on this.